Protein Chocolate Smoothie Bowl & Cookie Dough Bites

 The protein base of this chocolate smoothie bowl is tofu.
 Before you run away, hear me out.
-Of course, tofu is a go-to plantbased protein source for many, but I don’t blame you if you don’t automatically think to put it in a smoothie.
-Seeing a few other people do it, which made me skeptical at first.
+Of course, tofu is a go-to plant based protein source for many, but I don’t blame you if you don’t automatically think to put it in a smoothie.
+I saw a couple other people do it, which made me skeptical at first.
 I feared a weird texture and aftertaste.
-But now that I’ve given it a go, however, I’m never going back.
-Overnight, it’s become a staple smoothie bowl ingredient for me.
+But now that I’ve given it a go myself, I’m definitely not going back.

 No-bake chickpea cookie dough balls